Radio Astronomy 813 - 1st semester, 1st term, 2015

 Davidson this year.
 Evaluation will be discussed in class.

 Lecture days and times:

-during the second term, on Tuesday from 10h30 to approx 12h30
+during the first term, on Tuesday from 11h00 to approx 12h45

 (length varies from week to week).
 Venue: usually E207, E&E